Qays–Yaman rivalry

-During the Ottoman era, between the 16th and mid-19th centuries, the rivalry saw a resurgence in Mount Lebanon and Palestine, and affiliation with either faction transcended ethnicity and religion and was made by families with little consideration to genuine tribal lineage.
+During the Ottoman period, the rivalry resurged in Mount Lebanon and Palestine, and affiliation with either faction transcended ethnicity and religion and was made by families with little consideration to genuine tribal lineage.
 In Mount Lebanon, the feud was mostly fought out between different Druze clans until the Battle of Ain Dara in 1711 led to the near complete exodus of Yamani Druze.
-Across Palestine, the rivalry encompassed Bedouin tribesmen, peasant clans and townsfolk.
+Across Palestine, the rivalry encompassed Bedouin tribesmen, peasant clans and townspeople.
 Most actual fighting took place in Nablus and its hinterland and the area around Jerusalem.
 The feud gradually dissipated with the growth of Ottoman centralization in the mid-19th century.